MicrosoftLearning/dp-420-cosmos-db-dev/instructions/17-denormalize.md

 - Complete the C# code to increment *salesOrderCount* for the customer.
 - Complete the C# code to implement the transaction to insert the new sales order and update the customer record by using *transactional batch*.
 - Run a query for a specific customer to see the customer's record and all of the customer's orders.
-- Create a new sales order for that customer and update their `salesOrderCount` property.
+- Create a new sales order for that customer and update their **salesOrderCount** property.
 - Run your top 10 customers query to see what the results currently are.
 - Show how you can use transactional batch when a customer cancels an order.

-## Start Azure Cloud Shell and open Visual Studio Code
+## Open Visual Studio Code

 To get to the code that you'll use in this unit, do the following: